 - Carol Millman, B.Sc., AHT, CPDT-KA, CTDI

-Originally hailing from Nova Scotia, Carol holds a science degree in Psychology from Mount Allison University.
-Her courses focused on behavior modification, learning and operant conditioning.
+Originally hailing from Nova Scotia, Carol has lived in four provinces and spent time living over seas as well.
+She holds a science degree in Psychology from Mount Allison University.
+Her courses focused on behavior modification, learning and operant conditioning, but she also took courses in cognition, emotions, and animal biology.

 After graduating, Carol went on to study Veterinary Technology at the University of Guelph's Ridgetown Campus in Ontario.